lambe-lang/specification/README.md

 # Lambë

-A statically typed functional programming language inspired by Haskell, OCaml and Rust.
+A statically typed functional programming language inspired by Haskell, OCaml, Rust and Kotlin.

 ## 0. Paradigms